PEXANE2/azure-docs.tr-tr/articles/ansible/ansible-data-cosmos-configure.md

 ## <a name="create-virtual-network-and-subnet"></a>Sanal ağ ve alt ağ oluşturma

-Aşağıdaki kod, bir sanal ağ ve Azure Cosmos DB hesabı için alt ağ oluşturur:
+Aşağıdaki kod Azure Cosmos DB hesabı için bir sanal ağ ve alt ağ oluşturur:

 ```yml
   - name: Create virtual network